 Suppose your business has $30000 in accounts receivable by the end of a year, and your historical record shows bad debts of 5%.
-In that case, you need to keep an allowance for bad debts accounts to have a credit balance of 5% of the total amount of accounts receivable, which is $1500.
+In that case, you need to keep an allowance for bad debt accounts to have a credit balance of 5% of the total amount of accounts receivable, which is $1500.

 Percentage of sales method:

-For determining the bad debt expenses, multiply the percentage by the total credit sales of a business.
+To determine the bad debt expenses, multiply the percentage by the total credit sales of a business.

-How Do You Record Bad Debt Expense?
+How Do You Record Bad Debt Expenses?